Pretty much all my fiction has some form of romance, but these books have more than my other science fiction.

 - Alien Contact for Kid Sisters — Fleeing bloodthirsty rebels, Ell Harmon’s sister, Marianne, finds a hero to save her.
 Or is he kidnapping her, instead?

-Repelling the Invasion aka, The Dukelsky Family
+Repelling the Invasion series, aka, The Dukelskys

 Members of the Dukelsky family become embroiled on multiple fronts when enemy humans from the Proxima System start attacking Civ Space.
 Why are the Proxies attacking?
 And can they be stopped?
 (Space opera)